(**Note: This page contains affiliate links which means I may earn a small commission if you click and make a purchase.)

 Trello is a project management tool that can help you stay on top of all your writing projects.
 You can create boards for pitches, another for stories in progress and another to track your published work.
 And the best part is, it’s completely free to use!

 Independent Contractor Contract Template

 Having clients sign a contract can protect you and your freelance writing business and spell out the terms of the project clearly.
 If you don’t have a standard contract yet, Amira Law of ASelfGuru has an awesome independent contractor template you can purchase and customize for every client.

-Siteground is the company I use to host Write to Six Figures and my other blog, Boss Single Mama.
+Siteground is the company I use to host Write to Six Figures and my other blogs, Busy Mom Smart Mom and Boss Single Mama.
 I love Siteground because their hosting plans are super affordable, their optimization tools to increase site speed are ah-mazing and their customer service is extremely responsive.
 If you’re interested in starting a blog to establish yourself as an expert in your niche, or you need a host for your writer website, take a look at Siteground’s hosting plans now!

 If you’re starting a blog or creating a writer website, you’ll need a theme.
-You can try a free one but if you’re looking for suggestions for good premium paid themes, check out Bluchic themes (which is what I use here) or HelloYou Designs, which sells Genesis framework themes like the one I use on my other blog.
+You can try a free one but if you’re looking for suggestions for good premium paid themes, check out Bluchic themes or HelloYou Designs, which sells Genesis framework themes like the one I use on my other blogs.

 I’d love to hear from you and learn what you need help with most as a freelance writer.
 Email me at Rebecca@WritetoSixFigures.com with questions or comments